ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

 ### Animating Multiple Trajectories

-I ran into some problems when I needed to animate variable number of trajectories.
+I ran into some problems when I needed to animate *variable* number of trajectories.
 I wanted to visualize how changing the number of particles in my system changed the trajectories, but MATLAB was giving me errors when I used the `set()` method.

 It turns out that animating multiple trajectories in stored one variable[^3] with the *same time vector* requires a trick.
+The old method won't work if the number of trajectories will be changing all the time.
 I will illustrate with an example:

 [^3]: Because of the way `ode45` worked, it was most convenient this way.

 {% highlight matlab %}
+% Initialize the trajectories
+particlePosition = zeros(randi(5),totalFrames)

 % Initialize the plot
 h = plot(timeFrame(1), particlePosition(:,1));

 % Animation loop
 for i = 2:totalFrames
 	% Compute the necessary data
-	particlePosition(1,i) = rand;
-	particlePosition(2,i) = rand;
+	for j = 1:size(particlePosition,1)
-	particlePosition(3,i) = rand;
+		particlePosition(j,i) = rand;
+	end

 	% Change the data in the plot
 	set(h, 'XData', timeFrame(i));